 Withdrawals and Return of Title IV Funds

 If a student withdraws, either officially or unofficially, before completing 60 percent of the term, and he/she has received Title IV federal funds the student may no longer be eligible for the full amount of the federal aid.
-Title IV (federal aid) includes: Direct Stafford Loans, Perkins Loan, Direct PLUS Loans, Pell Grant, Supplemental Educational Opportunity Grant (SEOG), and Iraq and Afghanistan Service Grant.
+Title IV (federal aid) includes: Federal Direct Stafford Loans, Federal Direct PLUS Loans, Pell Grant, Supplemental Educational Opportunity Grant (SEOG), and Iraq and Afghanistan Service Grant.
 The federal government requires schools to review the student’s eligibility for these funds through a federally mandated formula to determine how much of the federal funding was “earned” up to the time of the student’s withdrawal.
 The review and recalculation is called a “Return of Title IV Aid.”

 The Title IV funds that were disbursed in excess of the “earned” amount must be returned to the federal government by the university and/or the student.
 If the student received a refund from their financial aid, which was to be used for education-related personal expenses or non-university housing expenses, he/she may be required to return a portion of those funds to Aurora University.
 This portion represents funds that were intended to pay the student’s education-related expenses through the end of the term.
 The amount to be returned to the University will be determined by the student’s institutional costs, refunds he/she might have received for non-university expenses and the funds that must be returned to the government.

 The amount of federal funds to be returned will be calculated from the date of the student’s withdrawal.
 There are two types of withdrawals, official and unofficial.
 The student’s type of withdrawal impacts this calculation and timing.